 • Extra rods: have one rod pre-rigged with a jig head and curl tail jig – you never know when the opportunity to cast it to a fish will present itself and you want to be ready.

-• It’s important to bring a head lamp with extra batteries and warmer clothes because it gets chilly in spring at night on the bay.
+• It’s important to bring a head lamp with extra batteries and warmer clothes if you'll be out past dusk because it gets chilly in spring at night on the bay.

 • Don't forget a measuring tape and camera (phone) for release citations.

-• Extra swivel, fish finder rigs, and six, eight, and 10 ounce pyramid sinkers.
+• Extra swivels, fish finder rigs, and six, eight, and 10 ounce pyramid sinkers.

 • Most important: Bring a positive attitude.
 Optimism is key to success!